 Why are so many deconstructing?

-One reason given in After Doubt is what Swoboda calls an “if…then theology” which floods our pulpits and floods the evangelical mind.
+One reason given in After Doubt is what Swoboda calls an “if…then theology” which tends to flood our pulpits and the evangelical psyche in general.
 What is an “if…then” theology?
 Swoboda points to Christ’s temptation in the wilderness where the Tempter came to Jesus with cheap formulas for quick success.
 Swoboda argues that the modern evangelical church has its own sets of formulas that we teach our children, youth, and young adults, formulas meant to guide young Christians but which often end up backfiring.
 For example, we promise young adults that if they save themselves for marriage, then they will lead a happy marriage and experience a fulfilled sex life.
-Or if one prays more and reads their Bible more, then they’ll no longer struggle with a particular sin.
-These formulas more often than not prove to be shame-inducing and unhelpful in the long run, leaving many in the church confused and disillusioned.
+Or if one prays more and reads their Bible more, then they’ll no longer struggle in a particular area.
+These formulas more often than not prove to be shame-inducing and utterly unhelpful in the long run, leaving many in the church confused and disillusioned.
 Why aren’t they experiencing breakthrough from the formula someone gave them?
 Did they not pray hard enough?
 Read their Bible enough?
 Is something wrong with them?
 Such questions plague many Christians and can often lead to them abandoning either orthodox Christianity or any faith altogether.